 As an affiliate marketer, whether via YouTube or a blog, building trust with your audience is of utmost importance.

-Endorse or promote products that you truly use or believe in.
-When you do it for the sake of the income, you may lose touch with your audience and they will be less likely to purchase the product.
+Only endorse or promote products that you truly use or believe in.
+When you do it simply for the sake of earning money, you may lose touch with your audience and they will be less likely to purchase the product.

 3. Brand sponsorships

-Brands are always looking to get more exposure among its target audience, and one way they do it is by partnering with YouTubers for sponsored videos.
-This partnership is more effective if you have a huge following and your channel falls under the same niche of a potential brand.
+Brands are always looking to get more exposure among their target audience, and one way they do it is by partnering with YouTubers for sponsored videos.
+This partnership is more effective if you have a huge following and your channel falls under the same niche as a potential brand.
 For instance, mom YouTubers may earn from sponsored videos that promote baby products.

-One of the best ways to find companies to sponsor your videos is by searching your competitors (or similar) channels and see which videos are “sponsored.”
-You are required to disclose sponsored videos so by doing a simple search in more established channels, you would know which videos are sponsored by a company.
+One of the best ways to find companies to sponsor your videos is by searching your competitors (or similar) channels and seeing which videos are “sponsored.”
+You are required to disclose sponsored videos so by doing a simple search on more established channels, you would know which videos are sponsored by a company.
 Contact the company and email your media kit.

 Another way to get sponsorship is to sign up with influencer networks such as Izea.com and RealClever.com.
 I have mentioned more influencer networks in this blogging guide here so check it out if you want to learn more.